Dpardey/Deliverable2/README.md

 The goal of this project is to identify text messages following a natural disaster in order to identify the most important (valuable for the responde disaster professionals).
 This project was created within a single pipeline.
 Starting with the back-end (loading data, cleaning, ...) passing through an ML algorithm that learn from the data and endeed it in a front-end with a web app.

-### Databases
+### Files in the repository

+1. App

+   - template
+      |- go.

-1. Disaster_messages.csv: Database containing all the messages or tweets following a natural disaster.
+3. Disaster_messages.csv: Database containing all the messages or tweets following a natural disaster.

    - **ID** type(*int*): ID of the message
    - **Message** type(*str*): The translated-to-english message